September 1, 2022

 Jesus turns us to another example in verse 31: “Or what king, going out to encounter another king in war, will not sit down first and deliberate whether he is able with ten thousand to meet him who comes against him with twenty thousand?
 And if not, while the other is yet a great way off, he sends a delegation and asks for terms of peace” (my emphasis).
 Brother or sister, hear the wise counsel of Jesus.
 Are you willing to sit down and deliberate with God regarding your deepest desires?

 The very same God invites, “Come now let us reason together, says the Lord; though your sins are like scarlet, they shall be white as snow; though they be red like crimson, they shall become like wool” (Isa.
 1:18).
 Will you reason with God regarding your desires that compete with allegiance to him?
 He invites you to do so!
 Our God knows our hearts.
 He sees how we’ve been broken, abused, or disappointed.
 He sees the cost many Christians will face for following Jesus in their sexuality.
 Our generous Lord will not ask of us something which he will not abundantly comfort in the riches of his kindness for all eternity (Eph 2:7).
+He is tender and compassionate as you get real about your desires with him.

 Jesus, Our True Prize